S. Korea reports 1st military member infected with coronavirus | Yonhap News Agency

 S. Korea reports 1st military member infected with coronavirus

-SEOUL, Feb.
-20 (Yonhap) -- A Navy sailor on the southern island of Jeju was confirmed Thursday to have contracted the new coronavirus in the first confirmed case among service personnel in South Korea, government officials said.
+SEOUL/JEJU, Feb.
+21 (Yonhap) -- A Navy sailor on the southern island of Jeju was confirmed Friday to have contracted the new coronavirus in the first confirmed case among service personnel in South Korea, officials said.

-The man in his 20s was one of the country's 104 patients of COVID-19, according to the officials.
+The sailor, 22, tested positive for COVID-19 in the initial examination the previous day and was finally confirmed earlier in the day, according to the officials.

-He was known to have visited his hometown, Daegu, 300 kilometers southeast of Seoul, recently, where dozens of confirmed cases have been reported since Wednesday.
+He visited his hometown, Daegu, 300 kilometers southeast of Seoul, from Feb.
+13 to Tuesday.
+Upon returning to the base, he showed symptoms, such as coughing, prompting the authorities to immediately quarantine him at the base.
+He is now at a Jeju hospital.

 graceoh@yna.co.kr